 2. You can send any amount –even $0.50 at a cost as low as $0.005 or less.
 Some cryptocurrency transactions are even free.

-3. No intermediary or third-party needed.
+3. No intermediary or third party is needed.

 4. Payments are settled instantly regardless of the distance between parties.